-Despite being one of Microsoft’s most beloved exclusive IPs, Fable is a franchise with a very troubled history.
-We haven’t seen a mainline installment since Fable 3 was released in 2010.
+Despite Fable being one of Microsoft's most-beloved exclusive IPs, we haven't seen a mainline instalment since Fable 3 was released way back in 2010 - that's nearly a whole decade without a follow-up.

-After an unsuccessful attempt to pivot to an online games-as-service model with Fable Legends, followed by the eventual closure of developer Lionhead Studios, many thought we’d never experience another traditional single-player Fable adventure.
+Of course it hasn't been all quiet on the Fable front.
+There was an unsuccessful attempt to pivot to an online games-as-service model with Fable Legends.
+But that was followed by the eventual closure of original developer Lionhead Studios, which meant many thought we’d never experience another traditional single-player Fable adventure.

 However, when Xbox boss Phil Spencer said in early 2017 that the series wasn’t dead and still had places to go, hopes were understandably raised.
-Even more recently, reports have emerged that Playground Games, the developer behind the Forza Horizon series, is working on the fourth Fable game.
+More recently, reports have emerged that Playground Games, the developer behind the Forza Horizon series, is working on the fourth Fable game.

 Cut to the chase